volumio/volumio-plugins/plugins/miscellanea/mpd_oled/readme.md

 `mpd_oled` is the application that does all the hard work.
 It communicates with Volumio, reads audio spectrum data from C.A.V.A and displays it on the screen: <https://github.com/antiprism/mpd_oled>

-Thanks to misko903 for the Slovakian translation and for giving me the idea to write this plugin: <https://github.com/misko903>
+Thanks to misko903 for the Slovakian translation and for giving me the push to write this plugin: <https://github.com/misko903>

+German translation by Josef.

 C.A.V.A. is a bar spectrum audio visualizer: <https://github.com/karlstav/cava>